-Cavco Home Centers serve Arizona, Southern and Central California, New Mexico, Southern Colorado, Texas and Southwest Louisiana.
+Cavco Home Centers serve Arizona, California, New Mexico, Texas, Colorado, Nevada and Utah.

 Can I make changes to my floor plan, such as kitchens, baths, etc.?

-Yes, we have in-house engineering and design which enables us to customize your home by changing room sizes, reconfiguring kitchens and baths, increasing size/square footage of home, adding a porch or making other changes to meet your needs.
+Yes, we have in-house engineering and design teams to customize your home by changing room sizes, reconfiguring kitchens and baths, increasing size/square footage of home, adding a porch or making other changes to meet your needs.

 Can I take a factory tour to see how the homes are built?

-Yes, simply have your Cavco Home Center make an appointment with their Manufacturing Center contact to tour the plant with a Cavco representative.
+Yes, simply have your Cavco Home Center make an appointment for you to tour the plant with a Cavco representative.

 What is a Manufactured Home?

 Our Manufactured Homes are built entirely in the factory under the federal building code administered by the Department of Housing and Urban Development (HUD).
 Regulations include: design & construction, strength & durability, transportability, fire resistance, energy efficiency & quality.

 Our Modular Homes are built entirely in the factory and comply with local building code requirements such as UBC, IRC, etc. Contruction is approved by the state, county using the same building codes as typical "site-built" homes.
 Regulations include: design & construction, strength & durability, transportability, fire resistance, energy efficiency & quality.

 Is a Modular Code better than HUD Code?